 As you are aware, Corporation Counsel and CRB's outside counsel are currently discussing ways in which the timelines in the ordinance could be adjusted to reflect pragmatic operational realities.
 Those discussions reflect the parties' consensus, based on past experience, that additional time is sometimes required to allow both sides to complete a thorough and effective investigation.
-The parties also understand, however, that any proposed revisions will not permit delays which prevent discipline from being imposed within the eighteen month deadline provided for in the New York Civil Service investigations by increasing efficiency.
+The parties also understand, however, that any proposed revisions will not permit delays which prevent discipline from being imposed within the eighteen month deadline provided for in the New York Civil Service Law.
+Indeed, it is our belief that such revisions will actually serve to speed-up investigations by increasing efficiency.
 Ultimately, any changes to the ordinance would need to be presented and approved by the Common Council, but I am hopeful that SPD and the CRB will agree on a process that works for all the stakeholders.
 The SPD commits to being compliant with any revisions going forward.